XiAnzheng-ID/RansomPyShield-Antiransomware/README.md

 To use your own custom Yara Rules just create a new .yar file with name "Custom" in C:\Users\\(Your Username)\AppData\Local\RansomPyShield\Rules

+Got a screenlocker that my app wont detect? dont worry just Press Ctrl + Shift + K , this will kill all new running process after the process snapshot

 # WEAKNESS/KNOWN BUG AND FEATURE
 ### FEATURES:
 * Driverless protection (Rootkit and spyware worry free :D)